 - Pinch salt

-- 1 1/2 Tbsp freshly squeezed lime juice
+- 1 1/2 Tablespoons freshly squeezed lime juice

 Instructions

-- Start 1 cup basmati rice cooking in 2 cups of water and a pinch of salt.
+- Start Rice Cooking: On the stove-top or in a rice cooker, add 1 cup basmati rice to 2 cups of water and a pinch of salt.

-- Prepare marinade by combining all the marinade ingredients and whisking until well combined.
+- Prepare the marinade: Combine all the marinade ingredients in a small bowl and whisk until well combined.
 Set aside.

-- Trim pork tenderloin of any visible fat and remove the silverskin.
+- Prepare the pork: Trim the pork tenderloin of any visible fat and remove the silver skin.
 Using a sharp knife, butterfly the pork tenderloin by cutting lengthwise, almost, but not all the way through, so the halves remain attached.
 Lay tenderloin flat and cover with a piece of plastic wrap.
 Pound with a meat tenderizer or a heavy skillet until uniformly thick (1/2-3/4 inches thick).
-Place into a shallow baking dish and pour prepared marinade over top.
+Place the pork onto an aluminum-foil lined baking sheet (for easy cleanup) and pour 1/3-1/2 of the prepared marinade over top.
+Set aside the remaining marinade.
 Flip pork over a couple of times so it is well coated in the marinade.
-Cover dish with plastic wrap and let marinate for at least 10 minutes at room temperature or refrigerate for a longer period (up to 8 hours ahead of cooking).
+Let marinate for at least 10 minutes at room temperature or cover with plastic wrap and refrigerate for a longer period (up to 8 hours ahead of cooking).

-- If broiling, place onto foil-lined baking sheet and place under broiler for 10-12 minutes, or until temperature of meat reaches 155° (do not flip).
-If grilling, place onto hot grill and cook, turning once, until lightly charred and cooked through (6-8 minutes).
+- Place pork under broiler for 10-12 minutes, or until temperature of meat reaches 145° (do not flip). *If grilling on an outdoor BBQ grill, place onto hot grill and cook, turning once, until lightly charred and cooked through (6-8 minutes).
 Remove cooked pork to a cutting board and tent loosely with foil to rest.
 After it has rested and just before serving, use a sharp knife to slice into strips.

 - When rice is cooked, remove to a bowl.
 Drizzle with olive oil and toss well to coat.
 Pour lime juice over-top and sprinkle with cilantro or parsley.
 Toss well to combine.

-- To serve: Place lime rice in the bottom of a bowl.
+- To serve: Place cilantro lime rice in the bottom of a bowl.
 Top with sliced pork.
-Spoon warm peanut sauce generously over-top.
-Serve with quick sauteed spinach or any other steamed green.
+Spoon warm peanut sauce over-top.
+Serve with quick sautéed spinach or any other steamed green.
 Serve with a lime wedge for garnish/squeezing on top.

 Do you think I could use regular milk instead of the coconut?